nicolasserrano/digital/APIChatGPT.md

 Las secuencias de caracteres que se encuentran comúnmente unas junto a otras pueden agruparse: 1234567890

+## Guidelines
+<h2>Prompting Principles¶
+<h3>Principle 1: Write clear and specific instructions
+<h3>Principle 2: Give the model time to “think”

+## Principle 1: Write clear and specific instructions
+<h3>Tactic 1: Use delimiters to clearly indicate distinct parts of the input
+    Delimiters can be anything like: ```, """, < >, <tag> </tag>,
+<h3>Tactic 2: Ask for a structured output
+<h3>Tactic 3: Ask the model to check whether conditions are satisfied
+<h3>Tactic 4: "Few-shot" prompting

+## Principle 2: Give the model time to “think”
+<h3>Tactic 1: Specify the steps required to complete a task
+<h3>Tactic 2: Instruct the model to work out its own solution before rushing to a conclusion

 ## Excel example 1.
 Set the data

 ``` vbscript